Co-located with SPLASH 2012

 - Object-oriented, aspect-oriented, and context-oriented programming

 We invite original contributions that neither have been published previously nor are under review by other refereed events or publications.
 Research papers should describe work that advances the current state of the art.
 Experience papers should be of broad interest and should describe insights gained from substantive practical applications.
-The program committee will evaluate each contributed paper based on its relevance, significance, clarity, and originality.
+The program committee will evaluate each contributed paper based on its relevance, significance, clarity, length, and originality.

 Accepted papers will be published in the ACM Digital Library.

 Papers are to be submitted electronically at http://www.easychair.org/conferences?conf=dls12 in PDF format.
 Submissions should not exceed 12 pages and need to use the ACM format, templates for which can be found at http://drupal.sigplan.org/Resources/Author.

 David A. Smith (Lockheed Martin Global Training and Logistics, USA)

 The VWF will be particularly focused on portable and mobile platforms, as well as scalable, ad-hoc network infrastructure such as cloud computing.
 It is a zero-install platform, with additional software components added dynamically as required.
 VWF spaces can be embedded in virtually any application including Web pages and emails.
 Further, VWF spaces can embed existing applications and browsers.

 The VWF will be deployed as an open source platform to ensure world-wide adoption.

 David Alan Smith is a computer scientist and entrepreneur who has focused on interactive 3D and using 3D as a basis for new user environments and entertainment for over thirty years.
 His specialty is system design and advanced user interfaces.
 He is a pioneer in 3D graphics, robotics, telepresence, artificial intelligence and augmented reality (AR).
 He creates world-class teams and ships impossible products.